-The Legal and Compliance Department, in conjunction with the Firm's Asset Management Guideline Oversight group ("AMGO"), is responsible for monitoring and interpreting the Firm's policies.
+The Legal and Compliance Department, in conjunction with the Firm's Risk Group, is responsible for monitoring and interpreting the Firm's policies.
 Any exceptions to the Firm's policies require the prior approval of the Legal and Compliance Department.